olivabigyo/miniloz/README.md

 $db_port  = 3306;
 ```

-Initialize the database from `backend/loops.sql`
+Initialize the database and fill it with sample data from `backend/loops.sql`

 You can also access a live version of the application at https://amongus.olivabigyo.site/loops/frontend/